 Education is another example.
 Our schools and colleges should be free to operate under state and local supervision without federal interference.
 The U.S. Dept. of Education should be eliminated and federal education dollars returned to the states.

-The government closest to the people governs best.
+The government closest to the people governs best, as noted by Thomas Jefferson.
 It is time to push back against Washington, and stop chasing federal money.
 Federal dollars are not “free” and are adding to an immoral debt which burdens our children and grandchildren.
 Let’s start cutting some of those federal strings and see if Texans can’t do better.

 The purpose of the civil court system is to allow a person or business that has been harmed to obtain a remedy from the responsible party.
 This system has roots going back to the Old Testament.
 Access to courts is vitally important to the free enterprise system and private property rights.
 But lawsuits without merit and excessive claims for damages should be discouraged.
 Such abusive lawsuits effectively create a tax on businesses, doctors, and ultimately consumers.
 The law should allow cases to go to trial based solely on the merits of each party’s case.
 I will oppose efforts to give plaintiffs an unfair advantage in court.
 Furthermore, I will defend the reasonable steps the Texas Legislature has taken to reform tort litigation.